Sonny Rollins: 1949–1956

 His widely acclaimed album Saxophone Colossus was recorded on June 22, 1956, at Rudy Van Gelder's studio in New Jersey, with Tommy Flanagan on piano, former Jazz Messengers bassist Doug Watkins, and his favorite drummer, Roach.
-This was Rollins's sixth recording as a leader and it included his best-known composition "St. Thomas", a Caribbean calypso based on "Hold Him Joe" a tune sung to him by his mother in his childhood, as well as the fast bebop number "Strode Rode", and "Moritat" (the Kurt Weill composition also known as "Mack the Knife").
-A long blues solo on Saxophone Colossus, "Blue 7", was analyzed in depth by the composer and critic Gunther Schuller in a 1958 article.
+This was Rollins's sixth recording as a leader and it included his best-known composition "St. Thomas" – a Caribbean calypso based on "Sponger Money", a tune sung to him by his mother in his childhood – as well as the fast bebop number "Strode Rode", and "Moritat" (the Kurt Weill composition also known as "Mack the Knife").
+A long blues solo on Saxophone Colossus, "Blue 7", was analyzed in depth by the composer and critic Gunther Schuller in a 1958 article in The Jazz Review.

-In the solo for "St. Thomas", Rollins uses repetition of a rhythmic pattern, and variations of that pattern, covering only a few tones in a tight range, and employing staccato and semi-detached notes.
-This is interrupted by a sudden flourish, utilizing a much wider range before returning to the former pattern.
+In the solo for "St. Thomas", Rollins used repetition of a rhythmic pattern, and variations of that pattern, covering only a few tones in a tight range, and employing staccato and semi-detached notes.
+This was interrupted by a sudden flourish, utilizing a much wider range before returning to the former pattern.
 (Listen to the music sample.)
 In his book The Jazz Style of Sonny Rollins, David N. Baker explains that Rollins "very often uses rhythm for its own sake.
 He will sometimes improvise on a rhythmic pattern instead of on the melody or changes."

-Ever since recording "St. Thomas", Rollins's use of calypso rhythms has been one of his signature contributions to jazz; he often performs traditional Caribbean tunes such as "Hold 'Em Joe" and "Don't Stop the Carnival", and he has written many original calypso-influenced compositions, such as "Duke of Iron", "The Everywhere Calypso", and "Global Warming".
+From his recording of "St. Thomas" onwards, Rollins's use of calypso rhythms was one of his signature contributions to jazz; he often performed traditional Caribbean tunes such as "Hold 'Em Joe" and "Don't Stop the Carnival" and wrote many original calypso-influenced compositions, among them "Duke of Iron", "The Everywhere Calypso", and "Global Warming".
+The album Saxophone Colossus was selected for preservation by the National Recording Registry of the Library of Congress in 2016.

-In 1956, he recorded Tenor Madness, using Davis's group – pianist Red Garland, bassist Paul Chambers, and drummer Philly Joe Jones.
+In 1956, Rollins recorded Tenor Madness, using Davis's group – pianist Red Garland, bassist Paul Chambers, and drummer Philly Joe Jones.
 The title track is the only recording of Rollins with John Coltrane, who was also a member of Davis's group.

-At the end of the year, Rollins appeared as a sideman on Thelonious Monk's album Brilliant Corners and also recorded his own first album for Blue Note Records, entitled Sonny Rollins, Volume One, with Donald Byrd on trumpet, Wynton Kelly on piano, Gene Ramey on bass, and Roach on drums.
+At the end of the year, Rollins appeared as a sideman on Thelonious Monk's album Brilliant Corners and also recorded his own first album for Blue Note Records, entitled Sonny Rollins, Volume 1, with Donald Byrd on trumpet, Wynton Kelly on piano, Gene Ramey on bass, and Roach on drums.